Australian academic taken hostage at gunpoint in PNG

 The man was reportedly held at gunpoint by 20 armed men, according to a PNG police incident report.

-Three university students and four guides have also reportedly been taken hostage.
+Three university students and four guides were also reportedly been taken hostage.

-The gunmen have demanded $3.5 million kina ($A1.4 million) to be paid within 24 hours by the PNG and Australian governments.
+The gunmen have demanded $3.5 million kina ($1.4 million) to be paid within 24 hours by the PNG and Australian governments.

 PNG Prime Minister James Marape confirmed the reports, saying contact had been made.

-“I want to inform the families of those taken hostage we’ve been at work,” he told reporters in Port Moresby on Monday.
+“I want to inform the families of those taken hostage we’ve been at work,” he said in Port Moresby on Monday.

 “Contact has been made with people in the bush through secondary sources.